dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 series = []
 +++

 I've had enough of workarounds for `dotnet-trace`'s limit of 100 stack frames.

 Just to recap from my [previous misadventures](../dotnet-trace-100-limit), if you attach `dotnet-trace` to your application and your application has, for example, a call stack 120 calls deep, the "root" 20 stack frames get cut from the call stack that `dotnet-trace` receives, and you end up with completely unusable traces like these:

 <figure>
     <img src="/images/dotnet-trace-final-fix/colleague-trace.png" alt="A screenshot of a broken trace.">
     <figcaption>A screenshot of a broken trace.</figcaption>
 </figure>

-This isn't any random trace: it comes from me guiding a work colleague through [using `dotnet-trace`](../using-dotnet-trace-with-perfetto), and the grand result is this abominable rectangle that looks more like a [spectrogram](https://en.wikipedia.org/wiki/Spectrogram) than an actual trace visualization.
+This isn't any random trace: it comes from me guiding a work colleague through [using `dotnet-trace`](../using-dotnet-trace-with-perfetto), and the grand result is this abominable rectangle that looks more like a [spectrogram](https://en.wikipedia.org/wiki/Spectrogram) than an actual trace visualization!

 I was a bit disheartened after this experience: I can write all the guides in the world about [how to use `dotnet-trace`](../using-dotnet-trace-with-perfetto), but if a person's first experience with using `dotnet-trace` results in _this_, then it will all be for naught.

 ## We have to fix this at the source

 You can't fix this in post.
-Trust me, [I tried](../dotnet-trace-100-limit) and the conclusion I reached was that asking the user to do any post-processing step will just discourage them from using this tool.
+I know this because [I tried that approach before](../dotnet-trace-100-limit), and the conclusion I reached was that asking the user to do any post-processing step will just discourage them from using this tool.
 This leaves us with only one final option: fixing `dotnet-trace` itself.

-Thankfully, this is easier than it may appear at first glance: the one method you need to modify is this one under [`src/Tools/dotnet-trace/TraceFileFormatConverter.cs`](https://github.com/dotnet/diagnostics/blob/main/src/Tools/dotnet-trace/TraceFileFormatConverter.cs):
+Thankfully, this is easier than it may appear at first glance: the one method you need to modify is this static `Convert` method one under [`src/Tools/dotnet-trace/TraceFileFormatConverter.cs`](https://github.com/dotnet/diagnostics/blob/main/src/Tools/dotnet-trace/TraceFileFormatConverter.cs):

 ```csharp
 private static void Convert(TraceFileFormat format, string fileToConvert, string outputFilename, bool continueOnError = false)